ZengHaolong/ICGI/README.md

 🚀 Key points:

-- The study introduces a novel framework ICGI for cancer gene identification which exploits the emergent capabilities of the LLM and the advantages of causal inference.
+- We propose a novel framework ICGI for cancer gene identification which leverages the emergent capabilities of the LLM and the advantages of causal inference.

-- ICGI exhibits superior performance in identifying cancer genes from multi-omics information, distinguishing between cancer and normal samples, and explaining biological mechanisms.
+- Due to causal prompt and causal learning mechanisms, ICGI exhibits superior performance in identifying cancer genes from variations in the genome, transcriptome, and even other omics.
+Furthermore, it effectively distinguishes between cancer and normal samples and elucidates underlying biological mechanisms.

-- The study offers valuable insights into unlocking the potential of LLM for bioinformatics tasks through CoT prompting and the RAG technique.
-This LLM-aided strategy holds great promise for addressing other complex scientific challenges as well.
+- The study offers valuable insights into harnessing the power of LLMs for bioinformatics tasks through CoT prompting and the RAG technique.
+This LLM-aided strategy holds great promise for tackling other complex scientific challenges as well.

-- A web application has been developed and deployed to facilitate the ease of using the new tool produced by this research.
+- A web application has been developed and deployed to facilitate the ease of using the new causal cancer gene identification tool.